Old North (Britain): Historical sources

 These sources are not without deficiencies.
 Both the authors and their later transcribers sometimes displayed a partisanship that promoted their own interests, portraying their own agendas in a positive light, always on the side of justice and moral rectitude.
 Facts in opposition to those agendas are sometimes omitted, and apocryphal entries are sometimes added.

 While Bede was a Northumbrian partisan and spoke with prejudice against the native Britons, his Ecclesiastical History of the English People is highly regarded for its effort towards an accurate telling of history, and for its use of reliable sources.
 When passing along "traditional" information that lacks a historical foundation, Bede takes care to note it as such.

 The De Excidio et Conquestu Britanniae by Gildas (c.
 516–570) is occasionally relevant in that it mentions early people and places also mentioned in the literary and historical sources.
 The work was intended to preach Christianity to Gildas' contemporaries and was not meant to be a history.
 It is one of the few contemporary accounts of his era to have survived.

 Place names

-Brittonic place names in Scotland south of the Forth and Clyde, and in Cumberland and neighbouring counties, indicate areas of Hen Ogledd inhabited by Britons in the early Middle Ages.
+Brittonic place names in Scotland south of the Forth and Clyde, and in Cumberland and neighbouring counties, indicate areas of Old North inhabited by Britons in the early Middle Ages.

 Isolated locations of later British presence are also indicated by place names of Old English and Old Norse origin.
 In Yorkshire, the names of Walden, Walton and Walburn, from Old English walas "Britons or Welshmen", indicate Britons encountered by the Anglo-Saxons, and the name of Birkby, from Old Norse Breta "Britons", indicates a place where the Vikings met Britons.